-What is Florida all About?
+What Is Florida All About?

-If you are looking for the titans of the entertainment family, Florida is the place where you can find it- Disney, Universal, and SeaWorld.
+If you are looking for the titans of the entertainment family, Florida is the place where you can find them- Disney, Universal, and SeaWorld.

-National Parks in Florida
+List of the 11 Amazing National Parks & Monuments in Florida

-National parks in Florida are considered the treasures of the state.
-The most amazing fact about the national parks in Florida is that they do not fit the traditional definition of a national park.
+National parks in Florida are considered treasures of the state.
+The most amazing fact about them is that they do not fit the traditional definition of a national park.